|

 - HotDoc Routine Requests – The Patient Journey – To view the patient experience

-- How to set up Practitioners to action repeat requests in the Sidebar - If you need to set up more practitioners, after you have gone live
+- How to set up Practitioners to action repeat requests in the Sidebar – If you need to add more practitioners after going live

-- What practitioners need to do when actioning Routine Requests in the Sidebar - Send this helpful guide directly to your doctors!
+- What practitioners need to do when actioning Routine Requests in the Sidebar – Send this directly to your doctors

-- How to set up or edit your Routine Requests settings in the Dashboard - To edit the general and advanced settings in the 'Settings' tab
+- How to set up or edit your Routine Requests settings in the Dashboard – To edit General and Advanced settings

-- How to view Routine Requests in the HotDoc Dashboard - To view all your requests
+- How to view Routine Requests in the HotDoc Dashboard – To view all requests

-How do I reconcile my HotDoc payments to the receipts in my practice software? & How do I use Payments Reporting to reconcile payouts to my bank account? for your reporting and reconciliation needs.
+- How do I reconcile my HotDoc payments to the receipts in my practice software? & How do I use Payments Reporting to reconcile payouts to my bank account?

 -